Accenture/openathon-2019-angular/lab-04/README.md

 }
 ```

 There are some interesting things in this code.
-Let's take it slowly.
+Let's analyse it slowly.

 ### Imports

 As you know, we have to annotate the class by @Injectable typescript annotation, so we have to import it before.
-Now, Angular know that this class is a injectable service.
+Now, Angular knows that this class is an injectable service.

-Also since we are going to get data from our backend (mocked as a .json file) we need to use the HttpClient service responsible for make the request over the HTTP protocol.
-We also import the HttpHeaders to typing some simple headers we will set up as an example (*"application/json"*).
+Also, since we are going to get data from our backend (mocked as a .json file) we need to use the HttpClient service responsible for making the request over the HTTP protocol.
+We also imported HttpHeaders becase we will need to add some simple headers later like (*"application/json"*).

-The third import is a class form the RxJS library and it need a little introduction.
+The third import is a class form the *RxJS* library and it need a little introduction.

 ### Reactive Extensions Library for JavaScript (RxJS)

-RxJS itself is out-of-scope for this guide but you need some understanding to grasp the Angular way to manage some features.
+*RxJS* itself is out-of-scope for this guide but you need some understanding to grasp the Angular way of managing some features.

 An Observable, as described in the official documentation, is the most basic building block of RxJS library that represents an event emitter, which can deliver multiple values of any type (literals, messages, or events, depending on the context).

-The *Observable* emits sequences of events witch can be heard from anywhere in the app.
-To do this, the component where from we want to use these events have to *subscribe* (*.subscribe()*) as a *Observer*.
-The *Observable* object by itself will not cause a network event to be fired unless it is being listened to, so by calling *.subscribe()* (this we will see further) on the Observable, you're essentially attaching a listener to the emitter.
+The *Observable* emits sequences of events which can be heard from anywhere in the app.
+To do this, the component where we want to use those events must *subscribe* (*.subscribe()*) as a *Observer*.
+The *Observable* object, by itself, will not cause a network event to be fired unless it is being listened, so by calling *.subscribe()* (this we will see further) on the Observable, you're essentially attaching a listener to the emitter.

-> **_Side Note:_**  The Rx patter is based in the combination of Observer and Iterator patterns.
-You can lear more about RxJS <a href="https://rxjs-dev.firebaseapp.com/guide/overview" target="_black">here</a>.
+> **_Side Note:_**  The Rx pattern is based on the combination of the Observer and Iterator patterns.
+You can learn more about RxJS <a href="https://rxjs-dev.firebaseapp.com/guide/overview" target="_black">here</a>.

 Angular use this patter through RxJS library in several features, one of them is HttpClient which produce and consume RxJS Observables.